 Why Do Cyclists Make Cycling So Complicated?

-Just when you thought cycling stuff couldn’t get more complex than derailleur and bottom bracket, the cyclist starts talking about their clipless bike pedals.
+Just when you thought cycling stuff couldn’t get more complex than the derailleur and bottom bracket, the cyclist starts talking about their clipless bike pedals.

 Below is an imaginary conversation between a seasoned bike rider and a complete beginner:

 Beginner cyclist: Wait, clipless mountain bike pedals?
 What does that even mean?
 Look, your cycling shoes are clipped into your pedals, and now you’re saying you’re using clipless pedals?